Skip to main content

 Funding Ireland's transition

-The European Green Deal Investment Plan creates a framework to facilitate this and stimulate sustainable investments of at least €1 trillion over the next decade.
+The European Green Deal Investment Plan creates a framework to facilitate this and stimulate sustainable investments of at least €1 trillion between 2020 and 2030.

-The Just Transition Mechanism (JTM) will provide targeted support to regions and sectors that are most affected by the transition towards the green economy.
+The Just Transition Mechanism (JTM) is the investment plan’s key financial tool for providing targeted support to regions and sectors most affected by the transition towards the green economy.

-A European Commission assessment of Ireland’s National Energy and Climate Plan (NECP) states that potential funding from EU sources to Ireland between 2021 and 2027 amounts up to €13.3 billion, much of which can help with the country’s transition to a low-carbon economy.
+The European Commission estimates that potential funding from EU sources to Ireland between 2021 and 2027 amounts to up to €13.3 billion.

 Image with text EU Mission Cities: Dublin and Cork

-Mission Cities will receive €360 million of Horizon Europe funding covering the period 2022/23 to start innovation paths towards climate neutrality.
+The Cities Mission will receive €360 million of Horizon Europe funding covering the period 2022/23 to start innovation paths towards climate neutrality.

 Explainer: European Green Deal Investment Plan and Just Transition Mechanism